Alexander-Malyshko/getting-cleaning-data-course-project/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Files in the repo
+README.md - About the project and general description of the files run_analysis.R - Main file with the R script used for the data preparation and cleaning Codebook.md - Detailed description of the each step in data preparation and each variable AnalysisReadyData.txt - The final output of the R script, i.e. the tidy data set with all the adjustments applied.

+# Getting a tidy data set

+1) Download the R script to a local computer
+2)